PecanProject/sipnet/sipnet-model-description/model-structure.md

   F^N_\text{litter,min}
 $$

-The flux of nitrogen from living biomass to the litter pool is calculated using equation \eqref{eq:cn_stoich}, and nitrogen from organic matter ammendments are given as inputs (TK-ref fert section).
+The flux of nitrogen from living biomass to the litter pool is calculated using \eqref{eq:cn_stoich}, and nitrogen from organic matter ammendments are given as inputs (TK-ref fert section).

 ### Soil Organic Nitrogen